 The kids and I love Card Making.
 As I have a rather pragmatic streak, I find that making cards for relatives and friends is a great way to have a creative session with the children AND to have a good “use” for the resulting craft.
 We do keep a lot of artwork, but we can’t keep everything.
 So this is a great way to make someone smile, as well as getting crafty!
 We usually have to make at least one extra card to keep for us!
 And Red Ted usually insists on posting it to himself too!
 Luckily he gets a lot of “regular” mail from Granny too!
+(If you are specifically looking for some Valentines Day Cards for Kids, we have a whole page dedicated to those!
+Do browse them too!),

 So.. the benefits of having a card making session: